Flowerowl/flowerowl.github.io/_posts/2014-02-06-%e3%80%90python%e3%80%91good-logging-practice-in-python.md

   </h3>

   <p>
     You can configure your logging system in Python code, but it is not flexible.
-It’s better to use a logging configuration file.
+It's better to use a logging configuration file.
 After Python 2.7, you can load logging configuration from a dict.
 It means you can load the logging configuration from a JSON or YAML file.
 Although you can use the old .ini style logging configuration, it is difficult to read and write.
 Here I show you an logging configuration example in JSON or YAML
   </p>

   <p>